 Remember that blogs with their respective commenting platform, are hard-working SEO machines.
 Blog content gets crawled and indexed more quickly than static pages.
 This is a great thing and it shows that having comments under your blog post will only help it gain more visibility.
 High-quality comments can help your efforts (as show in the screenshot above), while low-quality comments can drag down the quality of your site.
 So, site owners should moderate blog and article comments heavily and ensure only high-quality comments that add value are published on a site.

 Let’s talk a bit about indexing and indexable content since it is important for this topic of commenting.
 What you really need to do is make sure the comments you allow add value to the post.
 This is why it is critical to moderate heavily.
 It’s important to understand which pages Google is indexing, and which areas of a page is indexable.
 And for sites that allow user comments, many don’t realize how those blog or article comments contribute to the overall quality of each page, if they are indexable, and if those comments are actually being associated with the page at hand.
 Blog and article comments help make up the content on the page.
-Don’t let low-quality comments on your site (especially spammy comments).
+Don’t allow low-quality comments on your site (especially spammy comments).
 Spammy comments getting indexed is a really bad thing.

 3. A Logical Commenting System